(Added at v2.1)

 - Click Select and draw on the map to select features.
-If more than one selection tool is configured, click the arrow on Select to choose the tool in the menu.
+If more than one selection tool is configured, use the Select button drop down arrow to choose a selection tool.

-The number of selected features display next to the layer.
+The number of selected features displays next to the layer.

-- Click the ellipsis (…) to open the Selection Actions drop-down menu.
+- Click the more options button to open the Selection Actions menu.

 - Click one of the actions, for example, Statistics.
-Choose the field you want to see for the statistics.
+Choose the field for which you want to see the statistics.

-- Click Export to CSV file if you check the Allow to export selected features option during the configuration.
-A CSV file is generated locally for the feature set.
+- Click Export to CSV file if you checked the Allow to export selected features option during the configuration.
+A .csv file is generated locally for the feature set.

-- Click X on the main panel to close the drop-down menu.
+- Click the close button on the main panel to close the drop-down menu.

-- Alternatively click the number to display the list of features.
-Click the ellipsis (…) next to the feature to open the selection actions drop-down menu.
+- Alternatively, click the number to display the list of features.
+Click the more options button next to the feature to open the selection actions drop-down menu.

 - Click one of the actions, for example, Directions from Here.
 The feature location becomes one of the destinations in the Directions widget.